xmos/lib_mic_array/doc/rst/src/software_structure.rst

 different purposes.
 Non-type template parameters are used to specify certain quantitative configuration values, such as the number of microphone channels or the second stage decimator tap count.
-Type template parameters, on the other hand, are used for configuring the behavior of sub-components.
+Type template parameters, on the other hand, are used for configuring the behaviour of sub-components.

 High level view
 ===============